jigneshsharma123/javaString-Practice/oops/notes.md

  2. this can be used to invoke current class method (implicitly)

- 3. this() can be used to invoke current class constructor.
+ 3. this() can be used to invoke current class constructor.(it is used for constructor chaining OR  It is used to reuse the constructor. )

  // you have to only know  three usages